 Parents and Friends of Ex-Gays (PFOX) is still misusing your study and a video featuring you remains prominently placed on the group’s website.
 Would you like to address PFOX?

 “I ask that PFOX stop showing this video.
 This is quite misleading.
 I had no way, really, of knowing when I examined any particular subject whether they really had changed or whether they were deceiving themselves or even outright lying when they claimed that they had changed.
-So, please don’t show this to anyone.”
+So, please don’t show this

 The retraction of your study must be very upsetting to anti-gay organizations.

 “I’m curious as to whether they have said anything or how they live with the fact that the one study that they have always been citing has now been taken away from them.
 I would think that’s a pretty rough place to be in.”